openmediavault/openmediavault/SECURITY.md

-# Reporting a security issues
+# Reporting a security issue

 If you believe you have found a security issue in the openmediavault software, please contact us immediately.